Take this guided tour of the South Bay Botanic Garden. To download a PDF version of this tour Click Here

 After meandering around the California Native Garden, find the path that takes you across the flagstone walk and and enter the small gate into

-- Planned for planting in early 2011, this garden will present the vast variety of plants in the monocot (grass) family.
+- Completed in the spring 2013, this garden showcases the vast variety of plants in the monocot (grass) family.
 Ornamental grasses in this garden can make excellent ground covers, accent plants, and lawn replacements.
+Click here

 Exit Monocot Meadow at the opposite end of where you entered (by the flagstone drinking fountain and turn right at the concrete sidewalk.
 You may want to pause here and observe the unusual...